 Initiatives 2006 -

 I have taken a number of initiatives over the years.
-Below are the non-trivial ones that I could trace as of end-2020.
+Below are the non-trivial ones that I could trace as of end-2020 and onwards.
 (Typically, the initiatives were shared with faculty at the time.)

 Abbreviations: